Top Courses to Study in Australia for Getting Jobs and Post-Study Work Opportunities

 Australia is very popular among Indian students due to the good quality of education and also because of stay-back and immigration factors.
 Often a major chunk of the Indian population gets lured by the scopes of easy immigration and permanent residency; courtesy marketing tactics of few universities/colleges and dodgy education agents.

 The studying costs (fees and living expenses) in Australia are very expensive.
 A bachelor degree from Australia will cost at least INR 60 Lacs (fees and living expenses).
-Whereas an international student needs to shell out 30 – 50 Lacs for a Master’s degree program in Australia.
+Whereas an international student needs to shell out 30 – 50 Lacs for Masters in Australia.
 So, if you are keen on working in Australia after studies, you need to be careful with course selection.
 The Australian Government made few changes in visa rules last year.
 In January this year, they again made few changes in the Skilled Occupation List.

 The Medium and Long-term Strategic Skills List (MLTSSL) will be applicable for General Skilled migration visas – Subclass 189 (Skilled Independent Visa), Subclass 489 (Skilled Regional Provisional Visa who are not nominated by a State or Territory government agency) and Subclass 485 (Graduate Temporary Visa) visa applications.
 Now we will look into the top courses to study in Australia in terms of job prospects and 2018 skilled occupation list.